ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 * The logging agent tails for new log data, and looks for new files that are added to the logging directories that the agent monitors.

-## logging agent for Kubernetes clusters
+## Logging agent for Kubernetes clusters
 {: #logdna_agent_image_kube}

 logging agent images for Kubernetes clusters are public images that are available in {{site.data.keyword.cloud_notm}} through the [{{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-getting-started) service.